mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 These weapons are smoothbores.
 Black powder rifles typically use a 15-16mm bullet and achieve a higher muzzle velocity at the price of slower loading.
-However, damage is much the same due to the trade- off between weight and velocity.
+However, damage is much the same due to the trade-off between weight and velocity.

 Black Powder pistols have base Damage 2D-3.
 Cr10 per 100 rounds.